sivanmarom/media-service/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

 ## Overview
+A lightweight media management service built with **Node.js (no Express)** and integrated with **AWS S3**.
+It supports file **Create, Read, Update, Delete (CRUD)** operations, presigned uploads for large files, metadata handling, validation, structured logging, and error handling.
 This project is a **custom Node.js media management service** built without Express.
 It provides a minimal HTTP server that integrates directly with **AWS S3** (via the official **AWS SDK v3**) to handle file uploads, downloads, metadata (HEAD), updates, and deletions.
 The service supports **Presigned URLs** for large file uploads, includes **validation, logging, and error handling**, and is designed to showcase low-level Node.js skills (streams, routing, HTTP methods).